-The goal of this Honors program is to give interested students an exceptional background in biological research.
+The goal of the Honors program is to give interested students an exceptional experience in biological research.
 Participation in this program will increase their level of commitment and productivity while preparing them for successful postgraduate careers.
 The program is specifically designed for students going into research careers in graduate school, M.D./Ph.D. programs, or medical school with a significant research component.

 “The Honors Program in Biology creates for its participants an intellectually stimulating atmosphere in which I have refined my ability to think critically about scientific concepts, to conduct systematic and goal-oriented research, and to communicate my ideas in a clear and accessible manner.”